 Optical pretouch sensing methods are attractive because of their precision and ability to detect a wide range of materials.
 Guo et al. \cite{guo2015transmissive} proposed to perceive objects using a transmissive optical proximity sensor composed of an emitter and a receiver in a parallel gripper.
 Hsiao et al. \cite{hsiao2009reactive} use optical sensors for pose estimation using a probabilistic model.
 Maldonado et al.\cite{maldonado2012improving} augment long-range vision with optical sensors to obtain measurements of areas that are occluded from the image sensor.

 Yang et al. \cite{yang2017pre} demonstrate continuous manipulation tasks using a time-of-flight (ToF) proximity sensor mounted on a parallel gripper.
-Other works have developed optical sensors encased in transparent, compliant materials that facilitate both proximity and tactile sensing during manipulation \cite{patel2016integrated, lancaster2019improved}.
-Sasaki et al. \cite{sasaki2018robotic} successfully exploit ToF sensors to increase the robustness of the positioning of a robot hand during a grasping task.
+Other works have developed either camera or optical sensors encased in transparent, compliant materials that facilitate both proximity and tactile sensing during manipulation \cite{patel2016integrated, lancaster2019improved, yamaguchi2017implementing}.
+Sasaki et al. \cite{sasaki2018robotic} exploit ToF sensors to more robustly grasp objects.
 Optical sensors may fail to detect objects that are transparent or highly specular.
 Methods that have been proposed to compensate for variations in reflectance include color calibration information obtained by a vision sensor \cite{konstantinova2016fingertip} and using a light-emitting diode with emission phase that is robust to varying reflectance \cite{koyama2019high}.